SeanWang0027/seanwang0027.github.io/_pages/about.md

 Publications
 ======
-Expecting to come in October.
+Expecting to come in 2025.